-Scott Downey is a professor in the Department of Agricultural Economics, where he teaches courses in sales and marketing.
-He is the lead author of “ProSelling: A Professional Approach to Selling in Agriculture and Other Industries.”
+Scott Downey is the director of the Center for Food and Agricultural Business and a professor in the Department of Agricultural Economics.
+He teaches in many of the center’s programs, as well as leads sales and marketing courses of over 300 undergraduate students each semester.
+Scott joined Purdue University on a full time basis in 2000 after spending 15 years in the financial services industry.
+He is also the lead author of “ProSelling: A Professional Approach to Selling in Agriculture and Other Industries.”

 Scott is a fellow of Purdue’s Teaching Academy, which strives to bring together the best teaching faculty from across campus.
 He is the recipient of the 2012 Richard Kohls Outstanding Undergraduate Teaching Award in the College of Agriculture at Purdue.
 He won a national teaching award in 2011 from the Agriculture and Applied Economics Association, the service organization for academics in agricultural economics.

 His wife, Laura, is a veterinarian and currently heads a business that provides patient drug adherence products to pharmacies.